sangwooe/Video-Action-recognition-dataloader/README.md

 ### For dataloader

-Input : Every frames in the videos
+Input : Whole frames in the videos

 Ouptut : [ number of segment, number of frame in the segment, image height, image width, channel ]